Templo de San Diego

 Teatro Juárez information

 Don’t leave Guanajuato without visiting the magnificent Teatro Juárez.
 It was built between 1873 and 1903 and inaugurated by the dictator Porfirio Díaz, whose lavish tastes are reflected in the plush red-and-gold interior.
-The outside is festooned with columns, lamp posts and statues; inside the impression is Moorish, with the bar and lobby gleaming with carved wood, stained glass and precious metals.
+The outside is festooned with 12 columns with brass capitals, lamp posts and eight of the nine muses; inside the impression is Moorish, with the bar and lobby gleaming with carved wood, stained glass and precious metals.
 It’s only open when no performances are scheduled; video/camera use is M$60/30.